noct-lang/noct/spec/noct-spec.rst

 A type modifiers changes the meaning of how the type stores a value.

-- `const`: A const type is an immutable 'reference' to a value, meaning that the variable references a value, that can be changed by this 'reference' to the value, but might be modified by another reference to
+- `mut`: a mut type is a mutable 'reference' to a value, meaning that the variable referencing this value, can changed by using this 'reference'

 .. code-block::

-    type-modifiers = 'const';
+    type-modifiers = 'mut';

 Function and method Attributes
 ------------------------------